-Where a decision has been taken that funds should be docked due to previous non-attendance or behaviour issues the student will be informed in writing of the reasons.
-The student then has the right of appeal, to be put in writing to the Director of Sixth Form.
+Where a decision has been taken that funds should be stopped due to non-attendance or behaviour issues the student will be informed via email.
+They student then has the right of appeal, to be put in writing to the Director of Sixth Form.
 This is subject to the following principles:

-• There is no necessity to explain in detail why an absence has been deemed to be unauthorised.
+- •There is no necessity to explain in detail why an absence has been deemed to be unauthorised.
 Absences are initially deemed to be unauthorised: the burden of proof that they should be authorised lies on the student.

-• The appeal will be handled within school by the Director of Sixth Form.
+In addition, there is no necessity to explain in detail why the behaviour falls below expectations.
+This will already have been discussed with the student with reference to the 'Student Responsibilities' on the King James's Sixth Form Agreement. - The appeal will be handled within school by the Director of Sixth Form.
 The student will have the opportunity to present his or her case and to have an advisor present (who may state the case on the student's behalf).
-Legal representation is wholly inappropriate.

-• The school will provide only one appeal hearing; an appeal decision is final.

-• There is no mechanism for appeal against a stoppage decision to any payment.
+Legal representation is wholly inappropriate. - The school will provide only one appeal hearing; an appeal decision is final. - There is no mechanism for appeal against a stoppage decision to any payment.

+Any challenge to the outcome of the appeal should be made through the General Complaints Procedure which can be found on the school website.